Are Chinese herbs safe?

 Other possible side effects include an upset stomach if you take the herbs on an empty stomach.
 You should always take herbs an hour after food.

-Each Chinese herbal formula is tailor-made to the patient's needs, unlike western pharmaceutical drugs where one size fits all (actually the majority not all).
+Each herbal formula is tailor-made to the patient's needs, unlike western pharmaceutical drugs where one size fits all (actually the majority not all).

 Everyone is different and so every Chinese herbal formula is different.
 As it's more suited to the individual's body and their needs they are less likely to cause any side effects.